-Read on as we highlight some of the top hold-time offenders for June, featuring companies which span the globe.
+Read on as we highlight some of the top hold-time offenders for June, featuring companies that span the globe.
 Through these candid, sometimes amusing, social media shout-outs, companies can learn a lot about how to get their contact centers to rise up to any customer challenge.

-It looks like Air Canada provides a memorable customer experience, but unfortunately that experience includes long hold times and a faulty omni-channel network:
+It looks like Air Canada provides a memorable customer experience, but unfortunately, that experience includes long hold times and a faulty omnichannel network:

 I even called @aircanada for help (after being on hold for 30+ minutes) and they said the only way is to try to contact on the website